Site logo

 Finally, special-purpose horses require special and often more expensive diets for optimal performance. i

-Nonetheless, depending on local prices, most horses consume $4-$20 worth of hay and grains daily.
+Nonetheless, depending on local prices, most horses consume $4 to $20 worth of hay and grains daily.
 This translates to $760 to $3,650 annually.
 Additionally, set aside $1,000/year for supplements and 6-20 gallons of water daily.

 Under or overfeeding your horses can cause serious challenges.
 It impacts their performance and may cause health issues, shortening the horse’s life.

-The horses may also suffer from colic disease, back issues, or mud fever occasionally.
-To mitigate these issues, you need a substantial budget, typically $500 to $1,000.
+The horses may also occasionally suffer from colic disease, back issues, or mud fever.
+To mitigate these issues, you typically need a substantial budget of $500 to $1,000.

 Finally, would you like equine insurance?
-It covers most bills and can be a lifesaver down the road.
-If so, set aside $200 to $400 yearly for a comprehensive cover.
+It covers most bills and can be a lifesaver in the long run.
+If so, set aside $200 to $400 per year for comprehensive coverage.

 So, you must invest in quality grooming brushes, which cost more.
-A medium-bristled brush does the job best.
+A medium-bristled brush is best suited for the job.
 Never use regular bleach or other chemicals to whiten the manes.

 Instead, you need a special whitening shampoo specially designed for palominos.
-Daily grooming is critical for the best results.
+Daily grooming is essential for achieving optimal results.

 Besides cleaning, you must budget for farrier services, specifically hoof care and shoeing.
-A $300-$800 budget is sufficient for general hoof care.
+A budget of $300-$800 is sufficient for general hoof care.
 Meanwhile, shoeing costs $950 to $2,750 per year.

-Many owners overlook training costs when buying a horse, a catastrophic mistake because training is the biggest cost in horse ownership.
+Many owners overlook training costs when buying a horse, a catastrophic mistake, because training is the largest expense in horse ownership.
 Indeed, training costs often exceed the purchase price during the ownership period.

 Pre-trainers charge around $70/month for a few hours of training every week.
 But they cover the bare basics to keep the horse fit and cooperative.
-You must shell a lot more for additional training.
+You will need to invest significantly more for additional training.

 For instance, you may enjoy horse jumping and trotting sessions with friends and family without signing up for events.
-If so, a semi-pro can train the horse for $400, perhaps for 2-3 months.
+If so, a semi-pro can train the horse for $400, possibly over a period of 2-3 months.

 Meanwhile, it costs at least $1,500 per month, year-round, to prepare the horse for competitions and events.
 That’s $18,000+/year.